niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Game Analysis.md

 4. Background music is running continuously.
 Music should stop if the game is paused/ finished/ not started for easy identification.
 5. Props and monkey size should be small compared to background.
 6. Change the background and props to make it visually attractive. ( Make background scrolling)
 7. Monkey should not be killed, once he touches prop.
-His health status should be decreased by 50%/ 25%.
+His health status should be decreased by X%.
 8. Even after the game is over, monkey moves till it reaches ground if the run button is pressed without reset.
+9. Left button is not working, monkey should go back when left button is pressed.

 ## New features planned to be implemented: